Now ’twas time to seek out Snakes-Purr.

 “I marvel,” sayt Luvvie, “that your uncle did not nose the taint of Snakes-Purr on his cushion.”

-“The house was throng,” sayt I. “Belike my uncle’s nose was fouled by too manie odours.”
+“The house was throng,” sayt I. “Sure, my uncle’s nose was fouled by too many odours.”

 Then Luvvie arrkst when my uncle had made his play of Young Hampton.”

 “Cat was my kew,” sayt Luvvie.
 “The players did not see me enter.
 They thought the mad applauds were for them.
-Then he that played the villain sayt: There is no firm reason to be rendered why he cannot abide a gaping pig, why he a harmless necessarie cat.
-The beholders all screeched with feigned fear, calling to him: Look behind you.
+The villain continued: There is no firm reason to be rendered why he cannot abide a gaping pig, why he a harmless necessarie cat.
+The beholders all screeched in feigned fear, calling to him: Look behind you.
 And I fled before he cut a collop off me to show what a true villain he were.”

 “So,” sayt I. “What we’ve learnt is, some need no reason to hate us poor cats.
 But we know Snakes-Purr’s reason.
 My uncle writ better than he, and you win more applauds.”

 “Then I’ll hate him, and aid you,” swore Luvvie.

 Shakespearean scholar Sir Jonathan Bate suggests, “There is a strong possibility that Shakespeare spent part of the plague year in some form of service in Southampton’s household at Titchfield in Hampshire.”

 I must confess to feeling excited as I transcribed this page of Tricks’ memoirs.
 Is it the long-awaited evidence of Shakespeare being at Place House in 1593?
 Though I don’t know what sort of service would involve rifling a cat’s basket.